 TREVISO AIRPORT -- Handed mini bus back to guy who was running the front desk as well.
-He went around vehicle with my husband and said all is ok he will close the contract and forward an email to my husband confirming no money would be taken from our credit card, which they had done a pre authorization on for 2500 Euros!
-We didn't take any of their so called additional insurance out which he looked very disappointed at!
+He went around vehicle with my husband and said all is ok.
+He will close the contract and forward an email to my husband confirming no money would be taken from our credit card, which they had done a pre-authorization on for 2500 Euros!
+We didn't take any of their so-called additional insurance out which he looked very disappointed at!
 On him completing his check of the mini bus I turned and double checked with him that "Everything was ok?"
 He said "Yes everything is fine."

-We went to the departure terminal sat having a coffee and my phone rang, you guessed it it was the Locauto man, he said there was a chip on the windscreen and needed to see us.
-I told him that was already there, he said it wasn't as it wasn't noted down on his check list on his IPad, he said we should have made him aware of it, to which I replied we didn't know it was there as you handed the vehicle to us in a filthy state it wasn't until we used the window washers a lot that the chip was revealed!!"
+We went to the departure terminal.
+Sat having a coffee and my phone rang.
+You guessed it - it was the Locauto man.
+He said there was a chip on the windscreen and needed to see us.
+I told him that was already there, he said it wasn't as it wasn't noted down on his check list on his IPad.
+He said we should have made him aware of it, to which I replied "We didn't know it was there as you handed the vehicle to us in a filthy state.
+It wasn't until we used the window washers a lot that the chip was revealed!!"

-Anyway we got back home to find a text message left on my husbands work phone from Barclaycard, thankfully they had declined a payment of 2500 Euros as they wanted to know from us whether it was a genuine transaction.
+Anyway we got back home to find a text message left on my husband's work phone from Barclaycard, thankfully they had declined a payment of 2500 Euros as they wanted to know from us whether it was a genuine transaction.
 We told them under no circumstances to release the payment and on telling the fraud team there what had happened they canceled our card so they cannot claim a penny.
 Thank goodness for Barclaycard.

 We have always rented cars for our holidays, and we never had any problems, but deciding to rent from this company (Locauto) has effectively ruined our last holiday in Italy, and I would like this to at least be a warning to other people considering this company.
 Unfortunately, as usually happens, I only now - when it is too late - realize what a huge dissatisfaction rate this company has with its customers, as can be easily seen by doing a search with their name.